Kuper-Tech/protokaf/README.md

 ```

 ## Configuration
-Configuration file is optional.
-If no configuration file was specified with `-F ..` on the command line, `protokaf` will try `.protokaf.yaml`, `$HOME/.protokaf.yaml`.
+Configuration file is optional, so you can skip this section.

+In order for Protokaf to work, it needs to know how to reach your Kafka broker.
+First option is to provide `--broker` each time you invoke Protokaf.
+Another option is to use a configuration file.
+You can provide Protokaf with a configuration file with option `-F ..` on the command line.
+Or by default Protokaf will search its config files in `.protokaf.yaml` and `$HOME/.protokaf.yaml` respectively.

 **Example of `.protokaf.yaml`**
 ```yaml